Calming colour.

 to lower stress

-When we encounter the varied, organic greens of the forest, cortisol levels lower and heart rate variability improves.
+Wild havens, abundant in all kinds of varied greens can lower cortisol levels.
 Moving your body from a stressed out, fight/flight state, to one of rest and recovery.

 Each artwork offers a window to wilder spaces.
 For those moments when your nervous system is reaching for its roots, but the forest is far away.